prince62058/FrienchTech/replit.md

 ## Overview

 This is a modern full-stack web application for FrienchTech IT Solution Pvt Ltd, built with React frontend and Express.js backend.
 The application serves as a corporate website showcasing IT services, projects, pricing, and includes a contact management system.
+Enhanced with advanced 3D animations, GSAP scroll-triggered effects, and Three.js particle systems for an immersive user experience.

 ## User Preferences